 2025

-“We Don’t Need Images What It Feels Like Is Good Enough,” catalogue essay for 2025 MOMENTA Biennale d’art contemporain: In Praise of the Missing Image, Montreal, 10 September (forthcoming)
+“We Don’t Need Images What It Feels Like Is Good Enough,” catalogue essay for the 2025 MOMENTA Biennale d’art contemporain: In Praise of the Missing Image, Montreal, fall

-“Three of Dawoud Bey’s Favorite Artworks” for Solo Show in The New York Times Style Magazine
+“Three of Dawoud Bey’s Favorite Artworks” for Solo Show in The New York Times Style Magazine, spring

-“The Historical Entanglements of Hemel,” exhibition text to accompany Danielle Dean’s film Hemel, presented at Spike Island, Bristol (8 February - 11 May, 2025) and Mercer Union Gallery, Toronto (13 April - 15 June, 2024)
+“The Historical Entanglements of Hemel,” exhibition text to accompany Danielle Dean’s film Hemel, presented at Spike Island, Bristol, spring, 2025 and Mercer Union Gallery, Toronto, spring, 2024

 2024

-“Flood the World — Alvin Ailey,” and interview with curator Adrienne Edwards in JustSmile Magazine Issue 5
+“Flood the World — Alvin Ailey,” and interview with curator Adrienne Edwards in JustSmile Magazine Issue 5, winter

-“Lyrical Theorising,” a profile of Alien Daughters Walk Into the Sun author Jackie Wang in Like a Fever for Asia Art Archive
+“Lyrical Theorising,” a profile of Alien Daughters Walk Into the Sun author Jackie Wang in Like a Fever for Asia Art Archive, summer

 “Methylene Blue,” text to accompany “New Paintings,” exhibition by Systems Research Group and Romain Löser at Guts Annexe, Berlin